iqbalabd/iqbalabd.github.io/content/Python and PyCons/a-step-closer-to-the-future-for-the-psf-2023-en.md

 ## Voter count

-There is one thing of concern though The voter count and voter turnout
+There is one thing of concern though: The voter count and voter turnout

 - In 2020, [1151 people were eligible to vote, with a voter turnout of 40%](https://thefortunate.blog/diversification-is-the-future-for-the-psf.html)
 - In 2021, [1538 people were eligible to vote (34% increase YoY) with a voter turnout of 38%](https://discuss.python.org/t/2021-python-software-foundation-board-of-directors-election-results/9418)